How to SyphonSYPHONING

 The simplest way of syphoning is using a long thin tube and two equal sized buckets.
 Raise the full bucket on to a work surface or table, and put the clean, empty bucket on the floor next to it.

-Then put one end (end A) of a sterilised tube into the top bucket, with the liquid in, ensuring that the tube reaches all the way to the bottom and is securely fixed in position by a bucket clip or similar device.
+Then put one end (end A) of a sterilised tube into the top bucket, with the liquid in, ensuring that the tube reaches all the way to the bottom and is securely fixed in position by a syphon clamp or similar device.

 Next, ensure that the tube reaches a reasonable distance into the bucket on the floor.